KROR

-KROR (101.5 FM) is a radio station broadcasting a Classic rock format.
+KROR (101.5 FM) is a radio station broadcasting a classic rock format.
 Licensed to Hastings, Nebraska, United States, the station serves the Grand Island-Kearney area.
 The station is currently owned by NRG Media.
+Weekday programming starts with the syndicated Bob & Tom Show in the mornings, Lew from 10A-3P, Jim Cartwright from 3-7PM, and Nights with Alice Cooper.